The Trans-Mongolian: Beijing to St. Petersburg

 Our train arrived right on schedule in Irkutsk at 1:30 am.
 While the trains were running on time, the problem that arose involved the time change.
 In Russia, all the trains operate on Moscow time, which was five hours back from our current location's time.
 In actuality we arrived in Irkutsk at 6:30 am, still right on time.

 It was raining upon our arrival and I was glad that, not only did my bag have a rain cover, but I also decided to bring my rain coat with me.
 Like most Russian train stations, it is a massive complex.
 We made our way through the station and into the city.
-We had a 3 day stopover here, which I will write about soon.
+We had a 3-day stopover here, which you can read about here.